p14149650/project/readme.md

 - My target audience will be university students who want to get an insight into writing a professional cv.

 ## Proximity:
-- the website will take into consideration sized images so that when the user views the site on a particular device it should resize the images accordingly.
+- The website will take into consideration sized images so that when the user views the site on a particular device it should resize the images accordingly.

 ## Alignment: